mkazhdan/PoissonRecon/README.md

 <DT>[<b>--out</b> &#60;<i>output triangle mesh</i>&#62;]
 <DD> This string is the name of the file to which the triangle mesh will be written.
 The file is written in <A HREF="http://www.cc.gatech.edu/projects/large_models/ply.html">PLY</A> format.

+<DT>[<b>--color</b> &#60;<i>pull factor</i>&#62;]
+<DD> If specified, the reconstruction code assumes that the input is equipped with colors and will extrapolate
+the color values to the vertices of the reconstructed mesh.
+The floating point value specifies the relative importance of finer color estimates over lower ones.
+(In practice, we have found that a pull factor of 16 works well.)

 <DT>[<b>--voxel</b> &#60;<i>output voxel grid</i>&#62;]
 <DD> This string is the name of the file to which the sampled implicit function will be written.